doychtrendo/Doychin-Trendafilov/README.md

 -   **Technologies**: Selenium WebDriver
 -   **Directory**: `SaucedemoAutomationTests`

-### JIRA API Automation Tests

--   **Description**: Automates tasks in JIRA via the JIRA API using REST Assured.
-Includes creating stories and bugs, setting priorities, and linking bugs to stories.
--   **Technologies**: REST Assured, JIRA API v2
--   **Directory**: `JiraApiAutomationTests`

 ### Search Engine Automation Tests

--   **Description**: Automates test cases for validating search results on Bing and Google.
+-   **Description**: Automates test cases for validating search results on Bing and Google, ensuring the accuracy and relevance of search results for specific queries.
--   **Technologies**: Selenium WebDriver
+-   **Technologies**: Java, Selenium WebDriver, JUnit
 -   **Directory**: `SearchEngineAutomationTests`

 ### Test Automation Framework

 -   **Description**: General test automation framework used for automating test cases for web applications like Bing and Trello.
+Demonstrates functionalities such as search operations, board and card management, and user interactions.
 -   **Technologies**: Selenium WebDriver, JUnit
 -   **Directory**: `TestAutomationFramework`